Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

-The question is whether or not $e$ being a trivial $p$--inner self-loop in $\cG$ remains as such in $A$.
+The question is whether or not $e$ being a trivial $p$--inner loop in $\crrtG$ remains as such in $A$.
 The answer for that question is yes because $A$ contains the end vertex of $e$.
-We may cut some edges in each sectors $v_i$ (see Figure \ref{fig:mpinner}) for defining $A$ but the resulting sectors are still totally separated in $A$.
+We may cut some edges in each sectors $v_i$ (see Figure \ref{fig:mpinner}) for defining $A$ but the resulting sectors are distinct in $A$.